vicmski/Google-foobar/README.md

 # Google foobar challenges

-This is a repo to keep my solutions for Foobar challenges from Google. **They may not have as efficient and nice code.** I am learning python from scratch.
+My solutions for Foobar challenges from Google.

 # Using them as solutions to the challenges

-Please consider trying to understand the algorithms before submitting them as solutions.
+Please do not use the solutions for the challenges!
+I've created this repo for people who've solved the problems and want to compare their solution to mine.